rockman007372/Obsidian-Vault/SQL Constraint Specification.md

 ### Naming

-Named Constraint vs Unnamed Constraint
+- Named Constraint vs Unnamed Constraint
+- Only table constraint can be named.